pulumi/docs/content/blog/persisting-kubernetes-workloads-with-amazon-efscsi-volumes-using-pulumi-sdks/index.md

 -rw-r--r--    1 nishidavidson  staff  50650 Jun 18 18:22 package-lock.json
 -rw-------    1 nishidavidson  staff    228 Jun 18 18:22 package.json
 -rw-------    1 nishidavidson  staff    522 Jun 18 18:22 tsconfig.json
 ```

 ## Step 2: Create the EKS cluster, EFS endpoint and MountTargets:

-The code below can be pasted in `index.ts` to create a default EKS cluster with two public subnets in the new VPC.
+The code below first declares an EKS cluster attached to two public subnets in a new VPC.
 We then declare EFS endpoint and mount the same to both subnets so the the EKS worker nodes can access the filesystem.
+This code should be pasted into `index.ts`.

 ```typescript
 import * as aws from "@pulumi/aws";